 * We are currently not doing tours, but if you are interested, please contact us anyways!

 - Astronomy Gatherings and Festivals: Being an organization dedicated to astronomy, we generally will try and visit or take part in astronomy events taking place nearby.
 One of the most prominent in recent years has been the Harmony Dark Sky Festival, which we attend each spring.
 We’re also interested in visiting space related museums and facilities, such as Kennedy Space Center.

 - General Meetings: Typically, we hold general meetings every other week during the Fall and Spring semesters.
 During these meetings we address club business, discuss recent happenings in astronomy, and play astronomy-themed games.
 At the end of each semester, winners are recognized and awarded, giving you further incentive to brush up on your facts and constellations!
 In the past we’ve also had faculty come in to give scientific presentations, and hosted movie nights after the regular meetings.

 - Balloon Group: In the spring of 2013, Astronomy Society members launched a weather balloon into the stratosphere to collect images of the curvature of the Earth.
 Here is the video created from the 2013 launch.
-In the summer of 2017, members launched another weather balloon to collect video and take measurements of relative humidity, temperature, velocity and trajectory.
-We are currently in the process of launching another balloon, and it should be launched by the end of the Spring 2019 semester.
+In the summer of 2017 and spring of 2019, members launched more weather balloons to collect video and take measurements of relative humidity, temperature, velocity and trajectory.
+We are currently in the process of looking for a new balloon project lead.